 The Right Type of Tuning Wrench

 1. The head should be removable since the best wrenches are built that way.

-2. Make sure the tuning wrench has a hex head.
+2. 2.
+Make sure the tuning wrench has a star head.
 A square head will go over the pin, but you will not be able to place the wrench in an ergonomic position in order to finesse the string.
-You absolutely need a hex head to properly tune your piano
+You absolutely need a star hex head to properly tune your piano

 3. You can buy a cheap tuning hammer that will fit your basic requirements, but you are much better off getting high quality tools if you plan on tuning your piano or even doing touch-up.

 Luckily we live in an age where there is software available to assist in tuning your piano.
 I have seen professional piano tuners utilizing software on their phones!
 Technology has come a long way.
 Years ago when seeing a piano tuner come in with a strobe tuner, you knew that they were hacks.
 But today, the best software models the specific piano you are tuning and can offer good results in the right hands.

 It’s Not Just Getting a Note in Tune